SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-error.md %}

-This event can be overriden if you want the details if an error occurs during the payment flow.
+This event can be overridden if you want the details if an error occurs during the payment flow.
 This will be provided in a human readable format.

 If you do not override the event, no action will be done.
 This event is only